tsnellgrove/dark_castle3/doc/done.md

 			- rename to make similar to room?
 			- need a 'cant_drop_lst' for backpack => creature_obj_lst (no need to worry about backpack as open container)
 			- creature attribute for inventory_visible == True / False
-			- i.e. should creatures have a visible_inventory_lst that is part of examine scope? [only 'hand' unless creature = gs.hero]
+			- i.e. should creatures have a visible_inventory_lst that is part of examine scope? [only 'hand' unless creature = gs.core.hero]
-			- only visible if creature = gs.hero() ??
+			- only visible if creature = gs.core.hero() ??
 		- DONE: creature_lst_append_item => item_lst_append() and creature_lst_remove_item => item_lst_remove()
 			- DONE: update creature_class_def()
 			- DONE: uupdate result_class_def()